vladinator1000/blog/content/blog/design-gpu.md

 @group(0) @binding(17) var<uniform> u_noiseFrequency: f32;
 ```

 The group and binding have to do with the memory layout of our shader, luckily `wgsl_reflect` provides us with memory offsets so we can write the buffers in our frame loop.
-Managing memory in WebGPU is explicit.
-I find it quite confusing so please take my code with a pinch of salt. [https://webgpufundamentals.org/webgpu/lessons/webgpu-memory-layout.html](https://webgpufundamentals.org/webgpu/lessons/webgpu-memory-layout.html)
+Managing memory in WebGPU is explicit. [https://webgpufundamentals.org/webgpu/lessons/webgpu-memory-layout.html](https://webgpufundamentals.org/webgpu/lessons/webgpu-memory-layout.html)

 ```ts
   // ...